-Welcome to day 5 of The Heart of the Matter’s 10 Days of Homeschooling blog hop!
+Welcome to day 5 of the 10 Days of Homeschooling blog hop!
 We’re halfway through this awesome event, and I hope you’ve gleaned as much as I have from all the wonderful ladies taking part!
 You can find the previous posts in my Charlotte Mason homeschooling series here.

 What is Living Math?